Deewana (TV series): Plot

 Mehru cannot understand what has happened.
 She is traumatized by her father's death and by everyone accusing Falak of killing him.
 A moulvi sahib reveals to Mehru and her mother that Falak belonged to the family of jinns.
-During this time, Harris tries repeatedly to reunite with Mehru but she cannot seem to forget about Falak and thwarts his advances.
+During this time, Harris tries repeatedly to reunite with Mehru, but she cannot seem to forget about Falak and thwarts his advances.

 Back in the Jinn world, Husn Ara and Shams save Falak from Agha.
 He returns to Mehru, just in time to yet again, save her life.
 Now, when Mehru finally finds out that Falak is not human, she is terrified of him.
 She asks him how she could ever have loved him if he is not even human.
 For that, Falak has no answer.
 He is distressed because it seems he cannot give Mehru what she needs unless he is human.
 In her dreams, Mehru's father visits her.
 He gently brings her to terms with her feelings.
-Her conversation with him makes her realize, that her love for Falak is genuine and otherworldly.
+Her conversation with him makes her realize that her love for Falak is genuine and otherworldly.
 They complete each other.
 Falak may not be human, but he resides in her heart.

 Falak finds a way to become human.
-However, in doing so, he can never go back to his old world and can never turn back to his old form.
+However, in doing so, he can never return to his old world and turn back to his old form.
 He decides he is ready to leave everything to become human for Mehru.
 However, Mehru is poisoned by Harris's new wife, Gaiti, before she can truly reunite with a human Falak.
 And for the first time, Falak is unable to prevent harm from coming from Mehru's way as he is a mere mortal.
 Falak returns to her, eagerly declares that he is now human for her, only to find Mehru dying.

 A distraught Falak carries Mehru outside and runs in the rain.
 This ending is symmetrical to their first meeting when Mehru met Falak in the rain and bumped into his bicycle.
 Falak cries for help.
 The ending is left ambiguous and open for the viewer.
 We do not know if Mehru survived or if Falak had to be human without her.
 The ending strikes a chord with the title referring to Falak who was "Deewana" for Mehru without a limit.

 Deewana's opening theme speaks about an irrevocable, blind and limitless love.
 It is the kind of love that supersedes existence.
 Against all odds, Falak and Mehru defied nature and loved each other just as deeply.